Rixyverse/Rixyverse/README.md

 **-PhpMyAdmin**

-First, download the whole project.
-Then, extract the content to /var/www/html/ or your Apache2 folder that you can put your PHP files on (I assume you have a Linux system to run this thing).
-After that, go to PhpMyAdmin and create a new db (or use an existing one) and import the DB Structure include in the archive.
-Finally, modifiy the file in /inc/connect.php to your MySQL (or MariaDB) ID and Password. (or eventually the host).

-And you're good to go !
+First, download the project.
+Then, unpack the zip.
+Put the files into where you host the website, and setup the connect.php file You should be good to go.

+If you are using a hosting provider (please don't use 000webhost, use infinityfree or heliohost)

+You won't need anything except the site files.

+Download the project, and setup the connect.php file, and after that, upload the site files to your htdocs folder or whatever it is, and you should be good to go!

-## I have a questi...
+## I have a question...
 <a href="https://github.com/Rixyverse/Rixyverse-FAQ">here</a>